 The HIV Vaccines and Microbicides Resource Tracking Working Group was founded in 2004 to track global resources dedicated to the research and development of new biomedical tools for HIV prevention.
-The Working Group is a collaboration between AVAC: Global Advocacy for HIV Prevention, IAVI and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
+The Working Group is a collaboration between AVAC: Global Advocacy for HIV Prevention, IAVI, and the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 Funding data assembled by the Working Group date back to 2000 and have enabled the systematic tracking of investments and trends in the advancement of new tools and strategies to prevent HIV.

-HIV Vaccine Funding, 2000-2012
+AIDS Vaccine Funding, 2000-2013

 For more information on the Working Group, archived reports and materials, and information on its members, please visit http://www.hivresourcetracking.org.